carbon-language/carbon-lang/llvm/lib/Target/README.txt

 We should enhance memcpy/memcpy/memset to allow a metadata node on them indicating that some bytes of the transfer are undefined.
-This is useful for frontends like clang when lowering struct lowering, when some elements of the struct are undefined.
+This is useful for frontends like clang when lowering struct copies, when some elements of the struct are undefined.
 Consider something like this:

 struct x {